Robustness of dark energy phenomenology across different parameterizations: Dark Energy Models

 For thawing quintessence, we break the sampling up into the positive $m^2$ branch and the hilltop/negative $m^2$ branch.
 Essentially, the reasons for this are that the hilltop branch has $m^2$ unbounded: as one moves to ever larger masses, one can fine-tune $\varphi_{ini}$ ever closer to the top of the hill, which allows a range of masses much more extended than for the positive mass branch (see Fig.~(5) in \cite{Wolf:2024eph}).
 As a consequence, it is more efficient to sample each branch separately.
 For the hilltop branch, we generate $\simeq$ 15,000 viable models in the ranges $m^2 \in [-50.0, 0]$ and $V_0 \in [0.9, 1.4]$, while for the positive mass branch we generate $\simeq$ 5,000 models in the ranges $m^2 \in [0.0, 2.5]$ and $V_0 \in [-0.5, 0.5]$.

 For non-minimal thawing quintessence, we generate $\simeq$ 10,000 models in the ranges $\xi \in [1.5, 3.0]$, $\beta \in [0.0, 10.0]$, and $m^2 \in [-10.0, 2.0]$.
-This flexibility, however, allows the model to cover a very wide range of behaviors for $w(a)$, including large parts of the phantom region today ($w_0 < -1$) and huge swaths of the thawing region ($w_a < 0$).
+The flexibility of this model; however, allows it to cover a very wide range of behaviors for $w(a)$, including large parts of the phantom region today ($w_0 < -1$) and huge swaths of the thawing region ($w_a < 0$).
 However, for the purposes of this paper, the range of parameters was chosen to reproduce the slice of parameter space that most closely corresponds to the current constraints on the equation of state.
 In all cases considered here, we have validated that the number of models sampled is sufficient as the results do not change with the addition of more models.